microsoft/vscode-docs/api/references/theme-color.md

 - `notebookStatusErrorIcon.foreground`: The error icon color of notebook cells in the cell status bar.
 - `notebookStatusRunningIcon.foreground`: The running icon color of notebook cells in the cell status bar.
 - `notebook.outputContainerBackgroundColor`: The Color of the notebook output container background.
-- `notebook.cellToolbarSeperator`: The color of the seperator in the cell bottom toolbar
+- `notebook.cellToolbarSeperator`: The color of the separator in the cell bottom toolbar
 - `notebook.focusedCellBackground`: The background color of a cell when the cell is focused.
 - `notebook.cellHoverBackground`: The background color of a cell when the cell is hovered.
 - `notebook.focusedCellBorder`: The color of the cell's top and bottom border when the cell is focused.